Skip to content

 Meta-predicates take inline goal expressions (not closures), so lambdas aren't needed:

-# FindAll with inline goal — no lambda required
+# findall with inline goal — no lambda required

-squares(NS, SQS) <- FindAll(SQ, (In(X, NS), SQ := X * X), SQS)
+squares(NS, SQS) <- findall(SQ, (in_(X, NS), SQ == X * X), SQS)

-# ForAll with inline condition and action
+# forall with inline condition and action

-all_positive(NS) <- ForAll(In(X, NS), X > 0)
+all_positive(NS) <- forall(in_(X, NS), X > 0)

 Higher-order list predicates take either lambdas or predicate references:

-# Filter with lambda
+# include with lambda

-positives(XS, PS) <- Filter((X <- (X > 0)), XS, PS)
+positives(XS, PS) <- include((X <- (X > 0)), XS, PS)

-# Filter with a builtin predicate directly
+# include with a builtin predicate directly

-keep_ints(XS, IS) <- Filter(IsInt, XS, IS)
+keep_ints(XS, IS) <- include(integer, XS, IS)

 See Lambdas for full lambda syntax and semantics.